solderjoint/mit2/README.md

 |:--------:|:-------:|:------:|:-------:|:--------:|:-------:|:-------:|
 |[24..25]b |[16..23] |[8..15] |   [7]   |   [6]    |  [5]    | [0..4]  |

-* data/longword is a raw forth messaging standard (not implemented atm)
 * data/modbus is a handler for 'modbus' specification of smolin protocol that allows greater flexibility when dealing with foreign devices that do not support longword format

 |    #     | [1]Byte |[2..3]B |  [4]B   | [5..6]B | [7..8]B |